 Winter Fountain Care and a Beautiful Winter Decorating Project!

 If you live in an area that gets distinctive seasons, a garden fountain is a lovely feature in the spring, summer, and fall garden.
 And let’s not forget the winter!
-Your fountain is likely in a prominent location of your garden so you can enjoy it all year round.
+Your fountain is likely in a prominent location of your garden so that you can enjoy it all year round.
 In the winter, when the snow falls and the temperature drops, it can still be a feature, but in a different way.
-After you do come basic winter fountain care tasks, then it’s time to use the garden to decorate it up with greenery from the garden, lights, and ornaments.
+After you do some basic winter fountain care tasks, then it’s time to use the garden to decorate it up with greenery, lights, and ornaments.

 Winter Fountain Care

-In the summer, I add floating pond plants to the lion’s head fountain along with some floating ceramic fish and a rock for the birds and bees to perch on.
-Once it was cleaned out and empty it looked a bit sad so I took 10 minutes to spruce it up with some freshly cut greenery from around the garden.
+In the summer, I add floating pond plants to our lion’s head fountain along with some floating ceramic fish and a rock for the birds and bees to perch on.
+Once it was cleaned out and empty it looked a bit sad so I took ten minutes to spruce it up with some freshly cut greenery from around the garden.

 Usually when I do a winter container arrangement, I add soil to the pot to hold the branches in place.
 I didn’t want to add soil to this heavy, iron fountain and then have the task of cleaning it out in the spring.
 Instead, I added some crumpled paper that was awaiting it’s time in the compost tumbler.
 The paper served as a bulk in the the fountain basin and gripped the branches well.

 The next step was to add the greenery.
 Read about the best greenery to use in holiday decorating.

 I started with California Lilac and Mahonia as the fillers, branches from my Fraser Fir Christmas tree, and various needle-leaf branches as the spillers, and some LED branches as the thriller.
 (You can read more about thriller, filler, spiller container design in this article.)
 I added a few large sugar pine cones simply by setting them on the bed of greenery and I think that the final display is quite pretty.